UncleCShark/Cmaketopia/Docs/BuildSystem.md

 - [ctest.exe](https://cmake.org/cmake/help/v3.14/manual/ctest.1.html) is a Cmake test runner tool
 - [ninja.exe](https://ninja-build.org/) is a small build system with a focus on speed.

-## Our first cmake project - HelloWord
+## Our first cmake project - HelloWorld

-Open MSYS2 Mingw-w64 command line and create HelloWord folder (mkdir HelloWorld) for a project.
+Open MSYS2 Mingw-w64 command line and create HelloWorld folder (mkdir HelloWorld) for a project.
 Then run your favourite text editor (notepad for example) and write code as below:

 ```c++
 #include <iostream>